 By default, the toolbar is located on the left side of the workspace.
 It provides access to essential selection, editing, painting, and navigation tools.
 Each tool is represented by an icon, ensuring quick and organized access for both basic edits and advanced design work.

-Selecting a Single or Double Column Toolbar
+Choosing a Single or Double Column Toolbar

-Photoshop allows users to switch between single and double-column toolbar layouts for convenience.
+Photoshop allows users to switch between Single and Double-column toolbar layouts for convenience.
 Click the small double-arrow icon at the top of the toolbar to toggle between the two views, depending on your screen space or preferred workflow setup.

 The Photoshop Tools Layout